[Warning: There are lots of Stranger Things season two spoilers ahead.]

 The Duffer Brothers had a lot of material for Stranger Things's second season—probably a bit too much.
-Talking to Vulture, Matt Duffer detailed a few details and plot points that had to be pushed to season three:
+Speaking with Vulture, Matt Duffer detailed a few details and plot points that had to be pushed to season three:

 "Billy was supposed to have a bigger role.
 We ended up having so many characters it ended up, in a way, more teed up for season three than anything.
 There was a whole teen supernatural story line that just got booted because it was just too cluttered, you know?
 A lot of that’s just getting kicked into season three."

 Stranger Things already had a roster of fan-favorite characters heading into season two, but newcomer Erica, Lucas’s little sister, may have overshadowed them all.
 Played by 11-year-old Priah Ferguson, Erica is equal parts expressive, snarky, and charismatic.
 And the Duffer Brothers couldn’t agree more, saying that there will be much more Erica next season.

 “There will definitely be more Erica in Season 3,” Ross Duffer told Yahoo!.
 “That is the fun thing about the show—you discover stuff as you’re filming.
 We were able to integrate more of her in, but not as much you want because the story [was] already going.
 ‘We got to use more Erica’—that was one of the first things we said in the writers’ room.”